How the 'New Normal' Means More Delivery Trucks on the Road

 How many more delivery trucks are on the road?

-Truck Info estimates that there are approximately 15.5 million trucks operating inside of the United States at any given time.
+Truck Info estimates that approximately 15.5 million trucks are operating inside the United States at any given time.
 However, this includes all kinds of commercial trucks and not just delivery vehicles.

 Another company, We Forum, suggests that e-commerce delivery will result in a 36% increase in delivery vehicles in inner cities by 2030, leading to more accidents throughout the country.